 BIO 199 - Independent Study 1-4cr

 BIO 202 - Ecology 4cr

 Ecology is the study of interactions of organisms with one another and with the physical world.
 This course covers the ways in which individual species, populations, communities, ecosystems and landscapes are characterized and analyzed, both quantitatively and qualitatively.
-Some of the various factors that affect the number and distribution of organisms are explored through a combination of lecture and regular laboratory exercise. $\Delta$ Natural Science

-Prerequisites: BIO 116 General Biology and CHM 116 General Chemistry I. CHM 116 General Chemistry I may be taken concurrently.
+Some of the various factors that affect the number and distribution of organisms are explored through a combination of lecture and regular laboratory exercise. Δ Natural Science Prerequisites: BIO 116 General Biology and CHM 116 General Chemistry I. CHM 116 General Chemistry I may be taken concurrently.

 BIO 208 - Cell Biology 4cr

 This course provides a general overview of the cell as the fundamental unit of life.
 Beginning with the role of cells in determining the properties and behaviors of tissues, the course moves on to describe how the cytoskeleton, membranes, and organelles interact to generate the universal properties of life.
 Special emphasis is given to cell communication and protein function.
-Half the class time is devoted to lecture and discussion and half to laboratory exercises involving the fundamental techniques of cell study. $\Delta$ Natural Science
+Half the class time is devoted to lecture and discussion and half to laboratory exercises involving the fundamental techniques of cell study. Δ Natural Science Prerequisite: BIO 116 General Biology.

+BIO 219 - Plant Morphology and Anatomy 4cr

+This course is a survey of the internal and external forms of plants, fungi, and algae, with emphasis on vascular plants.
+Adaptive strategies and the structures that pertain to these strategies are emphasized.
+Laboratory work is designed to familiarize students with anatomical and morphological features and provide skills useful in plant identification. Δ Natural Science

 Prerequisite: BIO 116 General Biology.

-BIO 219 - Plant Morphology and Anatomy 4cr

-This course is a survey of the internal and external forms of plants, fungi, and algae, with emphasis on flowering plants.
-Evolutionary relationships among adaptive strategies and the structures that pertain to these strategies are emphasized.
-Laboratory work is designed to familiarize students with anatomical and morphological features and provide skills useful in plant identification. $\Delta$ Natural Science Prerequisite: BIO 116 General Biology.

-BIO 235 - Vertebrate Zoology 4cr

-This course provides a taxonomic and evolutionary survey of all the vertebrate groups (fish, amphibians, reptiles, birds, and mammals) on a local and worldwide basis.
+BIO 223 - Plant Physiology 4cr This course is for students interested in the interaction between plants and the environment.
+Topics covered include structure and cell physiology, photosynthesis, respiration and metabolism, secondary metabolites, hormones and development, stress physiology, and plant biotechnology.
+The weekly laboratory for this course will have exercises on plant cell structures, photosynthesis, secondary metabolites, plant hormones, and phytochromes.
+Prerequisite: BIO 116 General Biology and CHM 116 General Chemistry.
+BIO 229 - Field Mycology 4cr Our region has one of the highest diversities of fleshy fungi of anywhere in North America, and much of this course will focus on identifying the major genera and species that inhabit this area.
+During the course, students will make several forays into the field to collect samples.
+In addition to identification, students will also learn about fungal growth and reproduction, fungal ecology, and uses of fungi for food and medicine.
+Although we will discuss edibility of wild mushrooms and students will have the opportunity to sample some edible species that we find, this course is not intended to make students experts on identification of mushrooms for human consumption.
+This course includes a mandatory weekend field trip.
+Prerequisite: BIO 116 General Biology or BIO 102 Field Natural History.
+BIO 235 - Vertebrate Zoology 4cr This course provides a taxonomic and evolutionary survey of all the vertebrate groups (fish, amphibians, reptiles, birds, and mammals) on a local and worldwide basis.
 Special considerations is given to salamanders and the conservation status of each vertebrate group.
-Students learn laboratory techniques and skills in field collection and identification through weekly labs. $\Delta$ Natural Science Prerequisite: BIO 116 General Biology.

-BIO 241 - Invertebrate Zoology 4cr

-Animals without backbones make up $\overline{98}$ percent of all animals of earth and include the insects and most of the salt-water phyla.
+Students learn laboratory techniques and skills in field collection and identification through weekly labs. Δ Natural Science Prerequisite: BIO 116 General Biology.
+BIO 241 - Invertebrate Zoology 4cr Animals without backbones make up 98 percent of all animals of earth and include the insects and most of the saltwater phyla.
 This course examines the identification, taxonomy, evolution, morphology, ecology, and behavior of this diverse group of animals.
-Laboratory exercises and collecting trips to the field are employed as a regular part of the course. $\Delta$ Natural Science

-Prerequisite: BIO 116 General Biology.
+Laboratory exercises and collecting trips to the field are employed as a regular part of the course. Δ Natural Science Prerequisite: BIO 116 General Biology.